-Your cream should be a lightweight moisturizer or butter, and your oil should be something heavy like castor oil.
+Your cream should be a lightweight moisturizer or butter, and your oil should be medium to heavy like Butta Butta Cream.
 Normal porosity naturals can use either method since their hair holds moisture well.

-If the hair is dry, there is a chance that you just need a deep conditioning treatment.
-There’s no reason to buy one of those little packets that they have at the local beauty supply store– any natural conditioner will do the trick.
+If the hair is dry, there is a chance that you just need a deep conditioning treatment and a bit more TLC.
+There’s no reason to buy one of those little packets that they have at the local beauty supply store– any natural deep conditioner that is for dry damaged hair will do the trick.